Home Remedies for Sunburn: 11 Treatments to Feel Better Fast

-This breakfast staple also has skin-soothing properties and reduces inflammation.
+This breakfast staple also has skin-soothing properties and reduces inflammation to naturally treat sunburn.
 Stuff an old nylon stocking with oats and place under the faucet as you run some cool bathwater.
 Soak for 15 to 20 minutes and air-dry yourself so you don’t wipe off the healing oats with your towel.
+Here’s more about how to treat a burn—sun-induced or otherwise—using oats.

-Bicarbonate of soda helps soothe skin inflammation, reduces itching, and helps skin heal.
+Bicarbonate of soda helps soothe skin inflammation, reduces itching, and helps treat sunburn.
 Toss a handful into cool bathwater and soak for 20 minutes.
 Or draw a sunburn soothing bath by combining 2-4 cups of finely ground oats, 1 cup of baking soda, and 1 cup of evaporated milk.
 All three ingredients fight inflammation and aid in healing.
+Don’t miss these other extraordinary uses for baking soda.

 A French chemist discovered the healing powers of lavender oil in the early 1900s; when he severely burned his hand in a lab accident and plunged it into a vat of lavender essential oil, the oil eased the pain and his burn healed quickly.
-Mix 1 teaspoon of pure lavender essential oil into about 2 ounces of water in a misting bottle.
+For a natural way to treat sunburn, mix 1 teaspoon of pure lavender essential oil into about 2 ounces of water in a misting bottle.
 Shake and mist sunburned skin lightly as often as needed.
 Or try mixing 1 teaspoon of lavender essential oil with 4 tablespoons of aloe gel, 1 teaspoon of apple cider vinegar, and 2 capsules of vitamin E, 400 IU for a soothing gel that reduces inflammation and wards of infection.

-The enzymes and probiotics in plain, unflavored yogurt help to heal sunburned skin.
+The enzymes and probiotics in plain, unflavored yogurt help to heal sunburn naturally.
 Apply yogurt directly to burned areas and let sit for at least five minutes.
 When the pain subsides, gently wash off with cool water.

 Witch hazel is excellent for healing damaged skin.
 Use a cotton ball to dab it directly on your sunburn.
 It speeds healing, reduces inflammation, and helps keep bacteria from forming.

 Sunburned skin means dehydrated skin.
-Drinking plenty of water will replenish skin and help to heal your burn quickly.
+Drinking plenty of water will replenish skin and help to heal treat your sunburn.

-Pure aloe vera is the superhero of sunburn relief.
+Pure aloe vera is the superhero of sunburn treatment.
 A 2009 study found that aloe vera healed second-degree burns three days faster than those receiving traditional burn treatment with silver sulfadiazine.
 Aloe contains glycoproteins that speed healing by stopping pain and inflammation; and it contains compounds that moisturize skin, stimulate its growth and repair, and enhance wound healing.
 Minerals in the gel also soothe itching.
+Here are other health and beauty aloe vera uses.

 Vitamins won’t take the sting out of a painful sunburn, but they will help to heal it faster.
 Taking 2000 milligrams of vitamin C and 1,000 IU of vitamin E for 8 days could help your sunburn heal and potentially reduce your chances for developing skin cancer in the future, say experts.
 Vitamins C and E are antioxidants.
 They neutralize the free radicals that are created by sun damage, protecting you from lasting skin damage, and they will also help to heal and repair your skin faster.